 And I say this from experience.

-I believe that: “things tend to happen when you least expect them…” And that’s why I stress to my readers that when they go into No Contact that they shouldn’t be afraid of the consequences or second-guess themselves (however impossible this may be).
+I believe that: “things tend to happen when you least expect them…” And that’s why I stress to my readers that when they apply the No Contact Rule and go into NC, they shouldn’t be afraid of the consequences or second-guess themselves (however impossible this may be).

 Because just when you’ve given up all hope and have moved on that’s when things take a turn for the better.

 It’s happened to me on countless occasions and I’ve come to expect it, especially in times like these.